edwilliams16/FreeCAD-docs/Manipulating Vectors in FreeCAD.md

 v1.dot(v2)  # or v2.dot(v1)
 ```

+In terms of components, if `v1 = Vector(v1x, v1y, v1z)` and `v2 = Vector(v2x, v2y, v2z)`, then `v1.dot(v2) = v1x*v2x + v1y*v2y + v1z*v2z`
-This can be shown to be equal to the product of their two lengths with the cosine of the angle between them.
+Alternatively, this can be shown to be equal to the product of their two lengths with the cosine of the angle between them.
 It is thus, in some sense, the projection of one vector on the other.
 It can be used to calculate the angle between the two (non-zero) vectors:

 ```
 angle = math.acos(v1.dot(v2)/(v1.Length * v2.Length))